data-apis/array-api/spec/API_specification/creation_functions.md

 -   **device**: _Optional\[ &lt;device&gt; ]_

-    -   device to place the created array on.
-If `device` is `None`, the array data type must be placed on the default device.
+    -   device to place the created array on, if given.
 Default: `None`.

 #### Returns